Convert latitude/longitude coordinates into geohash-encoded strings

 precision

-Positive integer scalar controlling the 'zoom level' -- how many characters should be used in the output.
+Positive integer controlling the 'zoom level' – how many characters should be used in the output.
+Either a single value applied to all coordinates, or a vector the same length as latitude/longitude giving a per-coordinate precision.

 Value